 While Diovan HCT scientific name is valsartan and hydrochorothiazide, it is a combination of Diovan and a diuretic or water pill.
-Some people with high blood pressure need more than one medication to lower their measurements.
+Some people with high blood pressure needs more than one medication to lower their measurements.

 By lowering your blood pressure, it automatically takes the stress off your heart.

-My experience with Diovan was not great.
+My experience with Diovan was not good.
 Diovan did lower my blood pressure initially, but I developed an incessant dry cough and cold feet.
 I was wearing sock to bed at night even during the summer months!!!

 At first my doctor kept saying it was not the medication until after nine months of constantly coughing and at my insistence I was taken off this medication.

 Medications can be great, but they are not perfect, they all cause some sort of side effects.
 Then you have those with side effects so severe you must discontinue taking them.

 As brilliant as your doctor may be, sometimes they base their decision of certain medications on faulty information or it could be as simple as hearing more about a certain drug often.

 So before accepting Diovan as your blood pressure medication, have a discussion with your doctor and ask some of these questions:

 The more informed your doctor is, the better the choice of the right medication that is unique to your condition will be prescribed.